Written by Karen Selby, RN | Medically Reviewed By Dr. Andrea Wolf | Edited By Walter Pacheco | Last Update: June 27, 2024

 A 2022 case study described a woman treated with cytoreductive surgery followed by HIPEC.
 The treatment could treat peritoneal benign cystic mesothelioma and prevent its malignant transformation.

-Because this type of cancer grows slow and does not spread, its prognosis is much better than other forms of the disease.
+Because this type of cancer grows slowly and does not spread, its prognosis is much better than other forms of the disease.
 As of 2009, only one patient had died from the benign variation of the condition, and this patient had elected not to undergo surgical resection.

 About half of all patients will experience a recurrence.
 After diagnosis, patients must undergo routine follow-up imaging to monitor cancer progression.